Storm Eunice slams into Britain with high winds, toppling trees and knocking out power

 The country was only starting to recover from a separate storm, named Dudley, earlier in the week.

-A number of attractions, including the London Eye, a Ferris wheel on London’s south bank, and Legoland, a theme park based in Windsor, closed on Friday as a precaution.
+A number of attractions, including the London Eye, a Ferris wheel on the River Thames, and Legoland, a theme park based in Windsor, closed on Friday as a precaution.
 Some zoos and parks also closed.

-The London Mayor Sadiq Khan urged Londoners to “stay at home” and “not take risks.”
+London Mayor Sadiq Khan urged people to “stay at home” and “not take risks.”